 You might not see the need to right now, but it's very therapeutic in seeing your weeks, months, and year in color.

 I started using this app when I had a bad day and I felt like I was the unluckiest girl in the world.

 It seemed like I was always upset and it wasn’t just a bad day, but another day of my life when everything wouldn’t work out.
 But I had my doubts and wondered if it was just my perspective that was negative.

-I started tracking the colors on a 5 color scale (dark purple for a bad day and light pink for a great day) and for either of the extremes, I wrote a short note on what happened those days.
+I started tracking the colours on a 5 colour scale (dark purple for a bad day and light pink for a great day) and for either of the extremes, I wrote a short note on what happened those days.

 It turns out, I didn’t have bad weeks!

 Sure, there were bad days here and there, but it was really nothing to get upset about!
 It helped me lift my mood and change how I see the negative events that happen to me.
 Even if I feel like it was definitely a bad day, I can find comfort in knowing that this will pass and tomorrow it won’t be so bad.

 If you can relate to how I felt in any way, I highly suggest downloading one of the many similar apps in the app store, or even making a physical journal for it and coloring in your moods.
 Whatever you choose, it's for improving your perspective on life.

 This app is similar to the app I usually use called Daylio!
 And since it looks so cooler in pixels, I'm going to download it right now and try it out.

 And I agree with Regularlee when she recommends checking out Blogilates when you’re up for checking out motivating exercise routine (still jealous of her abs and legs though).